quicwg/base-drafts/draft-ietf-quic-transport.md

 RESET_STREAM terminates one direction of a stream abruptly.
 For a bidirectional stream, RESET_STREAM has no effect on data flow in the opposite direction.
-Both endpoints MUST maintain flow control state for the stream in the unterminated direction until that direction enters a terminal state, or until one of the endpoints sends CONNECTION_CLOSE.
+Both endpoints MUST maintain flow control state for the stream in the unterminated direction until that direction enters a terminal state.

 ## Stream Final Size {#final-size}